King Athelstan - 924 ~ 2024

 Confidence in Athelstan 1100

-Athelstan 1100 is being planned and delivered by an experienced project team with the involvement of key organisations, qualified archaeologists, historians and skilled enthusiastic volunteers.
+Athelstan 1100 continues to be planned and delivered by an experienced project team with the involvement of key organisations, qualified archaeologists, historians and skilled enthusiastic volunteers.
 Project Leadership, banking and bookkeeping facilities are being provided by Malmesbury Town Team CiC, a Community Interest Company working directly for the benefit of Malmesbury.

 The Steering Group includes the Mayor of Malmesbury, the Town Clerk of Malmesbury Town Council and representatives from Malmesbury Abbey, Malmesbury Museum, Malmesbury Town Team, the Warden and Freemen of Malmesbury, Malmesbury Civic Trust, Malmesbury History Society, Malmesbury Carnival, and Wessex Week.
 Malmesbury schools led by the Athelstan Trust are fully involved in Athelstan 1100.

-Our objective is to deliver a set of memorable, fun, accessible and inclusive experiences and events under the banner of Athelstan 1100 in 2024, with legacy outputs that will support interest in Malmesbury and Athelstan into the future.
+Our objective continues to be the delivery of memorable, fun, accessible and inclusive experiences and events under the banner of Athelstan 1100, with legacy outputs that will support interest in Malmesbury and Athelstan into the future.

 Programme

-Our programme has elements for everyone.
-History fans of levels of seriousness.
+Our 2024 programme had elements for everyone: History fans of levels of seriousness.
 Casual visitors and Malmesbury fans.
 Budding archaeologists and beer drinkers.
 Children and adults.
-There are significant and important parts of the programme we have set ourselves the goal of making free to attend, including the Malmesbury’s Big Athelstan Dig, ‘Anglo-Saxon Malmesbury’, the Anglo-Saxon food, drink and craft fair, the children’s Big Athelstan picnic and Athelstan Museum’s special
+There were significant and important parts of the programme we have set ourselves the goal of making free to attend, including the Malmesbury’s Big Athelstan Dig, ‘Anglo-Saxon Malmesbury’, the Anglo-Saxon food, drink and craft fair, the children’s Big Athelstan picnic and Athelstan Museum’s special exhibition.
+We are continuing with this ambition in 2025 with the Athelstan 1100 Pilgrim Way Walk and Cycle from Malmesbury to Kingston upon Thames.

 Image